willstepp/writings/hunger/hunger-notes.md

+AMA PATH: She compares his path with the path around the village, which diverges and then converges, creating a circle.

 LEOTI-MOHE: *He was here and you were not* her thoughts to him

 FIRST TIME ON MOUNTAIN LAKE: laughs for no reason, imagines walking upon the clouds